akbrother02/CrownStack.github.io/_posts/2017-12-31-FingerPrint-Authentication.md

    }
 ```

-4. If Cipher is initialize then we authenticate the finger print.
+#### If Cipher is initialized then we authenticate the finger print.

 ```
 if (cipherInit()) {